 This was one of the most highly anticipated video game in 2015 only to leave fans utterly devastated including me.
 But what we find out is the fact that there were problems even before and after the production of the Playable Trailer or P.T.
 This trailer has sent terror throughout the gaming community, which all the more hyped up the game.
 Hideo Kojima, after spending much of his career with Konami, branched away from them.
 Thus, ends the completion of the game that starred Norman Reedus, The Walking Dead star.

-This project was also in collaboration with director and screenwriter Guillermo del Toro best known for his works in Pan’s Labyrinth, Hellboy, The Strain and Pacific Rim.
+This project was also in collaboration with director and screenwriter Guillermo del Toro best known for his works in Pan’s Labyrinth, Hellboy and Pacific Rim.
 This is the second game that del Toro has collaborated with that never saw the light of day.
 From what is being reported, there were many creative and other differences between Kojima and the company which enticed him to create his own company which will soon start producing their own horror games.
-Konami may still have the rights to Silent Hill so there may be a future game in the making just not the one we all expected to see.
+Konami may still have the rights to Silent Hill so there may be a future game in the making just not the one we all wanted to see.

 Nosgoth was another unfortunate game that was cancelled in 2016 with their servers officially cut off on May 31st which makes it almost a year now.
 Nosgoth was a multiplayer PvP game with a humans versus vampires twist.
 Taken from the Legacy of Kain universe, Nosgoth met the same fate as most other games in the series.
 It was preparing to leave it’s open beta when it was cancelled by publisher Square Enix and developer Psyonix.
 This online only game was almost complete and just before the cancellation announcement, a large update was released which included a brand new class.